TIMOTHY

 PLANNING CORPORATION: - 1992, 1994

-methodology report describing the three modes of data collection (personal,
+report describing the three modes of data collection (personal, telephone and

-telephone and mail) used in three nationwide time-use studies done at the
+mail) used in three nationwide time-use studies done at the University of

-University of Maryland during 1985 and 1986.
-This work included combining data
+Maryland during 1985 and 1986.
+This work included combining data from these three

-from these three time-use studies into one easy to use data
+time-use studies into one easy to use database.

 CALIFORNIA AIR